 THE MEMBERS OF CORAL LABORATORIES LIMITED

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Financial Statements give the information required by theCompanies Act 2013 (the Act) in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in India ofthe state of affairs of the Company as at March 31 2020 and its profit totalcomprehensive income changes in equity and its cash flows for the year ended on that date
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the "Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at March 31 2021 and its profit totalcomprehensive income changes in equity and its cash flows for the year ended on that date

-Basis for Opinion
+Basis of Opinion

-We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the CompaniesAct 2013.
-Our responsibilities under those Standards are further described in theAuditors Responsibilities for the Audit of the Financial Statements Sectionof our report.
-We are independent of the Company in accordancewith the Code of Ethicsissued by the Institute of Chartered Accountants of India together with ethicalrequirements that are relevant to our audit of the Financial Statements under theprovisions of the Companies Act 2013 and the Rules there under and we have fulfilled ourother ethical responsibilities in accordance with these requirements and the Code ofEthics.
-We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion.
+We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing ("SA"s) specified under section 143(10) of the CompaniesAct 2013.
+Our responsibilities under those Standards are further described in theAuditors Responsibilities for the Audit of the standalone FinancialStatements section of our report.
+We are independent of the Company in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI)together with the ethical requirements that are relevant to our audit of the standalonefinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAIs Code of Ethics.
+We believe that the audit evidence obtained by us issufficient and appropriate to provide a basis for our opinion on the standalone financialstatements.

 Key Audit Matters

-In connection with our audit of the Financial Statements our responsibility is to readthe other information and in doing so consider whether the other informationis materially inconsistent with the Financial Statements or our knowledge obtained in theaudit or otherwise appears to be materially misstated.If based on the work we have performed we conclude that there is a material misstatementof this other information; weare required to report that fact.
+In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalone financial statements or our knowledgeobtained during the course of our audit or otherwise appears to be materially misstated.If based on the work we have performed we conclude that there is a material misstatementof this other information we are required to report that fact.
 We have nothing to reportin this regard.

-The Companys Board of Directors is responsible for the matters statedin Section 134(5) of the Act with respect to the preparation of these Financial Statementsthat give a true and fair view of financial position financial performance changes inequity and cash flows of the Company in accordance with the Indian Accounting Standards (Ind AS) specifiedunder Section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted inIndia.
+The Companys Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance including other comprehensive income changes in equityand cash flows of the Company in accordance with the Indian Accounting Standards (Ind AS)prescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted inIndia.

-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe Financial Statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statement that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

-Board of Directors is also responsible for overseeing the Companys financialreporting process.
+The Board of Directors are also responsible for overseeing the Companys financialreporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditors Responsibilities for the Audit of the Standalone Financial Statements

-Our objectives are to obtain reasonable assurance about whether the FinancialStatements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
-Reasonableassurance is a high level of assurance but is not a guarantee that an audit conducted inaccordance with SAs will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate theycould reasonably be expected to influence the economic decisionsof users taken on thebasis of these Financial Statements.
+Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditors report that includes our opinion.
+Reasonableassurance is a high level of assurance but is not a guarantee that an audit conducted inaccordance with SAs will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these standalone financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

-Identify and assess the risks of material misstatement of the Standalone FinancialStatements whether due to fraud or error design and perform audit proceduresresponsive to those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
+Identify and assess the risks of material misstatement of the standalone Ind ASfinancial statements whether due to fraud or error design and perform audit proceduresresponsive to those risks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
 The risk of not detecting a material misstatementresulting from fraud is higher than for one resulting from error as fraud may involvecollusion forgery intentional omissions misrepresentations or the override of internalcontrol.

 Obtain an understanding of internal control relevant to the audit in order to designaudit procedures that are appropriate in the circumstances.
-Under section 143(3)(I) of theCompanies Act 2013 we are also responsible for expressing our opinion on whether thecompany has adequate internal financial controls system in place and the operating effectiveness ofsuch controls.
+Under section 143(3)(I) of theAct we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.

 Evaluate the appropriateness of accounting policies used and the reasonableness ofaccounting estimates and related disclosures made by management.

-Conclude on the appropriateness of management's use of the going concern basis ofaccounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on theCompanys ability to continue as a going concern.
-If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate tomodify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
-However future events or conditions may cause theCompany to cease to continue asa going concern.
+Conclude on the appropriateness of managements use of the going concern basis ofaccounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on theCompanys ability to continue as a going concern.
+If we conclude that a materialuncertainty exists we are required to draw attention in our auditors report to therelated disclosures in the financial statements or if such disclosures are inadequate tomodify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditors report.
+However future events or conditions may cause theCompany to cease to continue as a going concern.

-Evaluate the overall presentation structure and content of the Standalone FinancialStatements including the disclosures and whether the standalone financial statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.
+Evaluate the overall presentation structure and content of the standalone financialstatements including the disclosures and whether the standalone financial statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.
 We alsoprovide those charged with governance with a statement that we have complied with relevantethical requirements regarding independence and to communicate with them allrelationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Standalone Financial Statementsof the current period and are therefore the key audit matters.
-We describe these mattersin our auditor's report unless law or regulation precludes public disclosure aboutthe matter or when in extremely rare circumstances we determine that a matter should notbe communicated in our report because the adverse consequences of doing so wouldreasonably be expected to outweigh the public interest benefits of such communication.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matters.
+We describe these mattersin our auditors report unless law or regulation precludes public disclosure aboutthe matter or when in extremely rare circumstances we determine that a matter should notbe communicated in our report because the adverse consequences of doing so wouldreasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements